 The GED exam contains four independent modules, or subtests, that you can take and register and pay for separately.

-The four GED® modules are rather challenging tests and proper preparation is absolutely required.
+The four GED® modules are rather challenging tests, and proper preparation is absolutely required.

-Many students take prep classes at a local prep site while students with well-rounded self-discipline may benefit also from a good online GED prep program.
+Many students take prep classes at a local prep site, while students with well-rounded self-discipline may also benefit from a good online GED prep program.

 One GED subtest at a time

 The four modules are covering the subject areas of Mathematics, Language Arts, Social Studies, and Science.
 You can register and pay for one subtest at a time.